NH Migrant Education Program

 Our Program

-The NH MEP serves on average 150 students annually from over 14 countries, including the United States.
+The NH MEP serves students who have made a qualifying move and work in, or have a history of work in, agriculture annually from a variety of countries, including the United States.
 Our qualified staff members identify eligible students and confirm the eligibility of referrals through a home visit.
 Once eligibility is determined, our staff will assess the student’s needs and connect them with individualized supplemental services.

 Services can include one-on-one tutoring at a student’s home or local school, referrals to service providers, and assistance with school supplies.
 For out-of-school youth we provide tutoring in skills necessary for future success, such as goal setting, HiSET preparation, English as a Second Language, and personal finance.
 Services are designed by our staff and qualified volunteers to bridge specific gaps in learning and academic opportunity.